 To keep it simple, I built a cylinder dipole for 21 MHz with two Monster energy drink cans of 500 ml and a coil.
-The cans are very good available.
-But I don’t drink the energy drink my self.
+The cans are very good available, although I don’t drink the energy drink my self.
 The cans are made of aluminium and are easy to treat with a tin shear and an awl.

 The coil has 9 turns on a coil former of of grey PVC with a diameter of 80 mm.
 I used a flexible wire of 1.5 square millimeter.
 The coil is connected to the wires of the cylinders via a wire connector.
 The coil is hanging below the cylinders.
 The cylinder dipole is fed via a 300 ohm twin lead, that is connected to two taps at the center of the coil.
 The taps are ONE turn apart.

 The cylinders show a large capacity.
-This capacity of 6 pF is much larger, than the capacity of a wire with the same length as the cans.
+This capacity between the cylinders is 6 pF.
+This capacity is much larger, than the capacity of two wires with the same length as the cans.
 The capacity of the cylinders and the induction of the coil form a parallel LC resonant circuit on 21 MHz.
-The impedance of this LC circuit is high at resonance.
+The parallel LC circuit shows a high impedance at resonance.
 The cylinder dipole is tuned by choosing the number of turns of the coil.
 The coil can be fine tuned, by changing the spacing between the turns.

 The cylinder dipole with Monster cans has a good efficiency on 21 MHz.
 But I discovered that it can also be used, as a multi band antenna, simply by matching the antenna to a SWR of 1:1 on the band that you want to use, such as 24 MHz or 28 MHz.
 On 14 MHz the radiation resistance will be lower, so the efficiency will be not as good as on 21 MHz.
 But with good propagation you will also make QSO’s on 14 MHz.